-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Simex consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Simex consists of four parts: general info, fees, deposit methods and security.

 Simex is a Russian coin exchange offering trading in a large selection of trading pairs.
 It launched in February 2015.

 The Simex-platform has a very impressive liquidity.
 On 6 June 2019, Simex had a 24 hour trading volume of USD 320 million.
 This placed it on the top 35 list of the exchanges in the world with the highest 24 hour trading volumes.
 On the date of last updating this review however (23 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume had decreased substantially to USD 51.45 million.
 This amount is still decent, but a clear deterioration from the June 2019-numbers.

 Coin Aggregator – Possibility for Arbitrage Trading

 Simex also has a very interesting function – its coin aggregator.
-Through the coin aggregator, you receive access to 1500+ different tokens and trading pairs, not only on Simex but on a number of different exchanges.
+Through the coin aggregator, you receive access to 1,500+ different tokens and trading pairs, not only on Simex but on a number of other exchanges.
 Through this access, you can do arbitrage trading over many different exchanges at once.
 For instance, let’s say that the ETH is priced at USD 250 at one exchange (Exchange A) and USD 252 at another exchange (Exchange B).
 Through your Simex-account, you can buy the ETH at Exchange A and then quickly sell it at Exchange B, to a risk free profit of USD 2!
 A day trader’s dream… And if you set up a trading bot here, you’re practically digging gold.
 Just go for it!